Skip to content

 The Big Bang Is Not Creation Ex Nihilo

-Perhaps the most widespread misconception is equating the Big Bang with the theological doctrine of creation from nothing.
+The most widespread misconception is equating the Big Bang with the theological doctrine of creation from nothing.
 The Big Bang theory does not say the universe came from “nothing.”
 It says the observable universe expanded from an extremely hot, dense state.
-What (if anything) preceded that state, or whether “preceded” even has meaning, is a question the theory does not address.
+What (if anything) came before that state, or whether “before” even has meaning, is a question the theory doesn’t address.

-The singularity often described as the “starting point” of the Big Bang is not a point in space or a moment of creation.
-It is a mathematical indication that general relativity breaks down under those conditions and a more complete theory (quantum gravity) is needed.
-Reading the singularity as a literal moment of creation is a misuse of the mathematics.
+The singularity often described as the “starting point” is not a point in space or a moment of creation.
+It is a mathematical sign that general relativity breaks down under those conditions and a more complete theory (quantum gravity) is needed.
+Reading the singularity as a literal moment of creation misuses the math.

 ”Nothing” in Physics vs. “Nothing” in Philosophy

-When physicists say the universe came from “nothing,” they typically mean a quantum vacuum state - a configuration of space with minimal energy.
+When physicists say the universe came from “nothing,” they usually mean a quantum vacuum state - a configuration of space with minimal energy.
 When philosophers and theologians say “nothing,” they mean the complete absence of anything whatsoever: no matter, no energy, no space, no time, no laws, no quantum fields.
 These two meanings are radically different.
-Much of the public debate about the Big Bang and God involves people talking past each other because they are using “nothing” in completely different senses.
+Much of the public debate about the Big Bang and God involves people talking past each other because they’re using “nothing” in entirely different senses.

 The Big Bang Is Not an Explosion

 The Big Bang was not an explosion of matter into pre-existing space.
 It was the expansion of space itself.
-There was no external vantage point from which to watch.
-There was no pre-existing void into which matter exploded.
+There was no outside vantage point from which to watch.
+There was no pre-existing void for matter to explode into.
 Space, time, and matter expanded together.
-This distinction matters because the image of an “explosion” suggests something that happened at a particular location in space - which naturally invites the question “what was there before?”
+This matters because “explosion” suggests something happening at a particular location - which naturally invites the question “what was there before?”
 The actual physics is more subtle: the Big Bang may describe a transition from one state to another, not a first event in empty space.

 Historical Background